thednp/domparser/README.md

 ### Node & Element API

 A partial implementation of the [Element API](https://developer.mozilla.org/en-US/docs/Web/API/Element) and [Node API](https://developer.mozilla.org/en-US/docs/Web/API/Node) but only with the essentials.
-On that note events, animations, box model properties and other `Window` related API (EG: `getComputedStyle`, `customElements`, etc) are not available.
+On that note events, animations, box model properties and other `Window` related API (e.g.: `getComputedStyle`, `customElements`, etc) are not available.

-As a rule of thumbs, most properties are `readonly` accessors (getters) for consistency and other reasons some might consider security related.
+As a rule of thumb, most properties are `readonly` accessors (getters) for consistency and other reasons some might consider security related.

 #### Node - Ancestor Relationship